yuvrajgrover6/multiselect_dropdown/README.md

-# MultiSelectDropDown
+# MultiSelectDropDownPro

-MultiSelectDropDown is a Flutter package that provides a customizable and easy-to-use multi-select dropdown widget.
+MultiSelectDropDown Pro is a Flutter package that provides a customizable and easy-to-use multi-select dropdown widget.
 It allows users to select multiple items from a list and provides a clean user interface.

 ## Features